With so few virus deaths, Australians debate vaccine risks

 She was contradicted by former Deputy Chief Medical Officer of Australia Nick Coates, who said younger Australians were at greater risk of dying of COVID-19 than they were from AstraZeneca side effects.

-Young was “unfortunately out on a very lonely limb there,” Coates told Seven Network.
+Young was “unfortunately out on a very lonely limb there,” Coates said.

 But Prof. Chris Blyth, the co-chair of the Australian Technical Advisory Group on Immunization that advised the government to recommend Pfizer for those younger than 60, said few young adults should take AstraZeneca.

-“I do not believe at this stage that young people should be receiving AstraZeneca at this stage unless their circumstances press for that,” Blyth told Australian Broadcasting Corp.
+“I do not believe at this stage that young people should be receiving AstraZeneca at this stage unless their circumstances press for that,” Blyth said.
 “There are some situations where that would be warranted, but they are quite small.”

 The alternative to AstraZeneca is to wait for more Pfizer or an as-yet-unregistered Moderna vaccine contracted to be delivered between October and December.